 Bacone College Campus Police Department conducts fire alarm tests and emergency evacuation Procures training to students.
-The Spring 2019 drills were conducted on March 14th, 2019 and the Fall 2019 Semester drills are scheduled for October 2019.
-This included an unannounced fire alarm and building evacuation.
-At the conclusion of the fire alarm and building evacuation test, the housing director and Bacone Police officers conducted training on evacuation rally points/procedures, consequences for failure to evacuate and tornado drill training as our campus is also located in the heart of "Tornado Alley".
-Bacone College will conduct the Fall Emergency Response and evacuations procedures test later in 2019 to ensure compliance.
+The housing director and Bacone Police officers conduct training on evacuation rally points/procedures, consequences for failure to evacuate and tornado drill training as our campus is also located in the heart of "Tornado Alley".
 Fire alarm evacuation procedures for residence halls as well as Tornado Shelter procedures are also in the Student Handbook which can be found at www.bacone.edu and click the student handbook link at the bottom of the main website page.